kg583/TIGHT/README.md

 * Encourage user design principles by example in each and every program
 	* Basically, practice what you preach, notably the importance of _modular_ program design
 	* Programs in `TIGHT` call each other regularly to avoid redundancy and allow for easy adjustments to algorithms and code flow
+	* Check out the `callgraph` to see how the programs interact
+* Provide as many different tools for effective problem-solving as possible
+	* Being a package, `TIGHT` contains mostly low-level subprograms that the user can chain together (with some exceptions)
+	* You can't include every algorithm known to man, so `TIGHT` provides a variety of methods for the user to make what they need

 as well as some general guidelines for producing useful code
 * Preserve as many global variables as possible within a given program
 	* There are only 27 real vars to go around, so don't hog them all!